Kala Ghoda Arts Festival 2020

 KGAF is more of a fringe festival, the fringe festivals are a type of art festivals which often focus on many arts but sometimes focus on a specific art.
 KGAF festival draws visitors in large numbers, not merely from the urban center, but from all over the nation, the world and from all walkways of life.

-I have always loved to attend this festival, the utter joy of being part of it as a spectator itself gives me a high, so this year I decided to introduce my little girl to this joy, and to my surprise, she thoroughly enjoyed it.
-She agreed to come home only when I promised to take her next year.
+I have always loved to attend this festival, the utter joy of being part of it as a spectator itself gives me a high, so last year, I decided to introduce my little girl to this joy, and to my surprise, she thoroughly enjoyed it.
+She agreed to come home only when I promised to take her next year!
+And here I am in 2020 again to explore Kala Ghoda with my 8 year old daughter.

 Kala Ghoda for Children

 The part I liked the most is all the children’s activities were conducted inside the museum lawns so it was manageable to handle kids without being worried about them getting lost in the crowd.
-The art installations put up by various schools in this area were commendable, I especially liked the interpretations of Unicorns and “The Trojan Horse”.
+The art installations put up by various schools in this area were commendable, I especially liked the interpretations of Unicorns and “The Trojan Horse” when I attended in 2017.

 On the rampart there are stalls by Varnam, Poppadum, beautiful textile stalls and many more, though some of them are repetitive.
 There is a special enclave for pottery and ceramicdo not to miss the performance area.